sourcegraph/sourcegraph-public-snapshot/Godeps/_workspace/src/sourcegraph.com/sourcegraph/srclib/README.md

 ## License
-Sourcegraph is licensed under the [MIT License](https://tldrlegal.com/license/mit-license).
+srclib is licensed under the [MIT License](https://tldrlegal.com/license/mit-license).
 More information in the LICENSE file.